-This post will give you insight into the following key areas that manufacturing business buyers will focus on before deciding to acquire a business and during the due diligence
+This post will give you insight into the following key areas that manufacturing business buyers will focus on before deciding to acquire a business and during due diligence.

 - Numbers, numbers, and more numbers